EBISPOT/BioSolr/swat4ls_demo/README.md

   </updateRequestProcessorChain>
 ```

-Let's take a look at this in a bit of details.
+Let's take a look at this in a bit of detail.
 We're setting up a processor chain called 'ontology' that uses the class `OntologyUpdateProcessorFactory` that has been developed as part of BioSolr.
 We've told it to look for annotation in the 'efo_uri' field, and told it where the Ontology Lookup Service (OLS) is located.
 We've also told it to use the ontology 'efo' from OLS.

 Now, we need to add this update request processor chain to our update request handler, so it is used whenever we update data.

-Still editing `solr-conf/documents/conf/solrconfig.xml`, scrool back up to line 431 and uncomment this block:
+Still editing `solr-conf/documents/conf/solrconfig.xml`, scroll back up to line 431 and uncomment this block:

 ```
   <requestHandler name="/update" class="solr.UpdateRequestHandler">